-Here is a list of nonlinear codes related to linear codes via the Gray map.
+Here is a list of codes related to the Gray code in some way.

 [Jump to code graph excerpt]

-Phase-shift keying (PSK) code A \(q\)-ary phase-shift keying (\(q\)-PSK) encodes one \(q\)-ary digit of information into a constellation of \(q\) points distributed equidistantly on a circle in \(\mathbb{C}\) or, equivalently, \(\mathbb{R}^2\).
-1D Gray codes are often concatenated with PSKs so that the Hamming distance between the bitstrings encoded into the points is a discretized version of the Euclidean distance between the points.
+Phase-shift keying (PSK) code 1D Gray codes are often concatenated with PSKs so that the Hamming distance between the bitstrings encoded into the points is a discretized version of the Euclidean distance between the points.

-Quadrature-amplitude modulation (QAM) code Encodes into points into a subset of points lying on in \(\mathbb{R}^{2}\), here treated as \(\mathbb{C}\).
-Each pair of points is associated with a complex amplitude of an electromagnetic signal, and information is encoded into both the norm and phase of that signal [11; Ch.
-16].
-2D Gray codes are often concatenated with \(n=1\) lattice-based QAM codes so that the Hamming distance between the bitstrings encoded into the points is a discretized version of the Euclidean distance between the points.
+Quadrature-amplitude modulation (QAM) code 2D Gray codes are often concatenated with \(n=1\) lattice-based QAM codes so that the Hamming distance between the bitstrings encoded into the points is a discretized version of the Euclidean distance between the points.

-Rank-modulation code A family of codes in permutations derived from \(q\)-ary linear codes, such as Lee-metric codes, RS codes [14], quadratic-residue codes, and most binary codes.
-The rank-modulation Gray code is an extension of the original binary Gray code to a code on the permutation group [15].
+Rank-modulation code The rank-modulation Gray code is an extension of the original binary Gray code to a code on the permutation group [9].

 References